 After configuring security to use the store for user and role management, review the users and roles to make sure they were imported correctly.
 To add, edit, or delete users and roles, you need to use the user management tools provided by your LDAP provider.

 - In Manager, click Security > Users.

-- Verify that users have been retrieved as expected from the LDAP server.
+- Verify that users have been retrieved as expected from the LDAP directory.

-- Click Roles to review roles retrieved from the LDAP server.
+- Click Roles to review roles retrieved from the LDAP directory.

-- Verify that roles have been retrieved as expected from the LDAP server.
+- Verify that roles have been retrieved as expected from the LDAP directory.
 Click the Edit button next to a role to check role membership.
 Modify the Role Type value as necessary.
-For information on role types, see Restricting access to ArcGIS Server.
+For information on role types, see Restrict access to ArcGIS Server.

 Caching of users and roles